puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 * [Module metadata](./modules_metadata.html)

 {:.task}
-## Create a Puppet Forge account
+## Create a Forge account

-To publish your modules to the Puppet Forge, you need to create a Puppet Forge account.
+To publish your modules to the Forge, you need to create a Forge account.

 1. In your web browser, navigate to the [Forge website][forge] and click **Sign Up**.